 Some tribes are self organizing and develop organically.
 For example, an individual following a personal interest begins to interact with others who become inspired by his or her ideas.
 The discussion spreads, new people join in and that first person becomes a focal point in the community.

 Other tribes are organized intentionally.
 This is generally the case with marketing tribes.
 A business will project a ‘big idea’ message into the market designed to attract people likely to buy their products.
 The community is nurtured and then products and services are marketed to them.

 Virtual Tribes and the Internet

 Until the advent of the Internet, geography was one of the primary constraints on creating tribes.
 Broadcast media could project the compelling message of an aspiring leader to a huge audience – the first two elements needed to create a tribe.
-But a way to communicate, the third essential tribe creation element that Seth Godin mentions, however, was missing.
+But a way to communicate, the third essential tribe creation element that Seth Godin mentions, was missing.
 Before the Internet, potential tribe members could only connect with like minded people who lived close to them.
 In some cases, a nice sized tribe could be created.
-In other cases, it might not be possible to find two people to gather around an idea.
+In other cases, it might not be possible to find even two people to gather around an idea.

 The Internet opened up the communication lines.
 Suddenly, an aspiring leader could launch a website and share an idea with people around the world.
 As technology advanced it became possible to interact in real time through text, then images, audio, and video.
 Social media platforms followed that allow people to easily gather around multiple affinities and allowed leaders and tribe members to quickly jump into tribe-specific conversations.